2023 Guide To White Space Analysis

 - White space analysis template: Having a template or format your team can consistently use to calculate market potential is a must.
 Whether it’s an account manager, sales rep, or operations professional, the search to uncover pipeline that is there to be had requires structure and guardrails.

 Areas in the market that are not currently being served by anyone are white space opportunities.
 By identifying these opportunities, companies can develop new products or services that fill these gaps and help drive positive results.

 To identify white space opportunities, companies need to look at customer data to identify patterns and trends that they may have overlooked.
 This data could include information such as customer demographics, purchase history, and behavior on the company’s website.
 By analyzing this data, companies can gain insights into the needs and preferences of their customers.
 You can begin to identify areas where they can improve their offerings.

-Conducting a white space analysis requires companies to have access to customer data.
+Conducting a white space report requires companies to have access to customer data.
 As well as the ability to analyze this data to identify patterns and trends.
 They also need to have a deep understanding of their sales process and key accounts to identify areas where they can improve their offerings.

 To conduct a white space analysis, companies should start by creating a relationship mapping exercise.
 This involves identifying key accounts and stakeholders within the company and mapping out the relationships between them.
 Once companies have mapped these relationships, they can then start upselling.
 Identify areas where they can improve their offerings and fill gaps in the market.